kiranma72/abdm-docs/content/1-basics/Register_and_link_health_facility.md

 Every HIMS/LIMS provider (HRP) must first register a Nodal contact as a Facility Manager and obtain a HPID.

-To obtain HPID for a Nodat Contact, please click here.
-(URL of HP link to register)
+To obtain HPID for a Nodat Contact, please [click here](https://hprid.ndhm.gov.in/register).

 Ensure that HPID is created by using Password.
 Ensure that Client ID is enabled with the HPID role.
 (How to check role is assign link)